darasus/ai-blog/content/sourdough-starter-how-to-make-your-own.md

   starter is very similar to the method for creating a yeast-based starter.
   You'll need a large jar - we recommend a 2-litre glass jar, and a wooden spoon or potato masher.
+intro: >-
+  Sourdough starter is a mixture of flour and water that has been left to ferment.
+It’s used to catalyse the fermentation process when baking sourdough bread, giving it a distinct sour flavour.
+Traditionally, starter takes weeks to make, but there are much faster methods using packaged yeast – see below.
+  However you choose to make your own starter, the process is relatively straightforward and once you get the hang of it, an easy routine to keep up.

+  Sourdough has numerous benefits over other kinds of bread.
+It is easier for your body to digest than white bread because it doesn’t have any gluten in it (gluten can be challenging for people with a sensitivity or intolerance).
+Sourdough doesn’t have any added sugars either; just natural sugars from the fermentation process.
+It also has more protein than standard breads, which means it keeps you feeling fuller for longer.
 ---

 ## What you’ll need